 I am a PhD candidate in Strategy and Sociology at the University of Michigan.
-I study market emergence in developing economies, focusing specifically on inter-organizational collaboration and entrepreneurship.
-I care deeply about the role of businesses in addressing social inequality, international development, and environmental sustainability.
+I study social businesses and markets for products and services that address global health and human development challenges.
+I care deeply about the role of businesses in addressing social inequality, environmental sustainability, and international development.

 Before my doctoral program, I co-founded a social enterprise that distributes life-improving technologies to villages in southern India.
 I received my SB in Economics and SB in Urban Planning from MIT and my Master in City Planning (international development) from MIT.
-Throughout my career, I have been able to do what I love with the support of many, including the Kauffman Knowledge Challenge Student Grant (with Yun Ha Cho and Reuben Hurst), Fulbright-Nehru Research Fellowship to India, Dow Doctoral Sustainability Fellowship, and Echoing Green.
+Throughout my career, I have been able to do what I love with significant support, including the 2020 Strategic Research Foundation Dissertation Research Grant, 2020 Kauffman Knowledge Challenge Student Grant (with Yun Ha Cho and Reuben Hurst), 2019 Dow Doctoral Sustainability Fellowship, 2012 Fulbright-Nehru Research Fellowship to India, and 2013 Echoing Green Fellowship.

 Please use the menu at the left to learn more about me and my work.
 My CV can be downloaded here, and you may also email me at djuerjs[at]umich[dot]edu.

 Discrimination is a pervasive aspect of modern society and human relations.
 Building on judgment research, we develop a model that explains the mechanisms driving discrimination and describes situations in which discrimination is more likely to occur because decision makers benefit from increased predictive accuracy.
-Our work contextualizes existing statistical discrimination models, in which decision makers substitute group averages in the absence of reliable information about individual ability.
-We do so by incorporating two additional parameters into the decision making process: environmental uncertainty and decision maker inconsistency.
-We find that uncertainty severely dampens the benefits of discrimination and that inconsistency can overturn any benefit from discriminating (i.e., make discrimination costly).
-Our model implies that decision makers must acknowledge that discrimination is only beneficial under a very specific set of conditions and uncovers paths toward reducing the likelihood of discrimination occurring.
+We develop a behavioral theory of discrimination by contextualizing existing statistical discrimination models, in which decision makers substitute group averages in the absence of reliable information about individual ability.
+Specifically, our model incorporates two additional parameters into the decision-making process: environmental uncertainty and decision maker inconsistency.
+We find that uncertainty severely dampens the costs or not discriminating and that inconsistency, in addition to always reducing the costs, can also overturn them.
+Our model implies that decision makers must acknowledge that discrimination is only beneficial under a very specific set of conditions.

-In this thesis, I first discuss previous failures in social impact technology dissemination, beginning with the Appropriate Technology movement and continuing with the efforts of multinational corporations that have tried selling into the BOP.
-Through field research in southern India, I then analyze the current efforts and experiments of small and medium enterprises.
-Finally, I describe my experiences co-founding Essmart, a rural distributor of social impact technologies.
-This effort is based directly on my field research.
-Essmart’s goals are to bridge the gap between global manufacturers of social impact technologies and rural end users.
-The venture gives rural retail stores access to technologies that improve their customers’ lives.
+In this Master's thesis, I discuss previous failures in social impact technology dissemination, beginning with the Appropriate Technology movement and continuing with the efforts of multinational corporations that have tried selling to low-income "base of the pyramid" customers.
+Through field research in southern India, I then analyze the efforts and experiments of small and medium enterprises.
+Finally, I describe my experiences co-founding a social enterprise that distributes social impact technologies in rural areas.

 To the left is a photo of dusty, unopened improved biomass cooking stoves that were supposed to reduce indoor air pollution.
 I took it in Tamil Nadu, India where I was conducting field research on the distribution of life-improving technologies.